BrandonMok/ClientProject2/ReadMe.md

 trying to keep the data load and data plan of users low when loading the site.
 I primarily used modals as each area and specific sections only had the minimal front modal information load and show.
-Once the user clicks on the specific modal, then I load and configure the data for the section as to save on data.
-Also, I configured the project so that there is either zero or one backmodal appended on the dom: if user clicks on a front modal, I either create the backmodal (if not existent) or grab the existing back modal, clear its contents, then replace the information.
+Once the user clicks on the specific modal, then I load and configure the data for the section as to save on the data load.
+I also configured the project so that there is either zero or one backmodal appended on the dom: if user clicks on a front modal, I either create the backmodal (if not existent) or grab the existing back modal, clear its contents, then replace the information.